 We'll be highlighting a few examples of those throughout the day to draw attention to some of the more interesting approaches to the event.

 First up, US camping retailer REI is once again launching their #OptOutside campaign, which has involved them closing all of their stores on the day (and their website) and encouraging their shoppers to get outdoors and spend quality time with family and friends instead of in stores.

 It's a smart initiative that helps build their brand, functions as great PR, and has been so successful in recent years that it's captured huge media attention and even inspired copycat tactics from other retailers across the US, as the below video demonstrates.

 11am GMT | 6am EST

 Sweden is our second biggest mobile market by transaction share.
 Their data shows smartphones making ground on desktop sales, but still a little way off.

-Weekends are typically peak handset days but with many consumers on the move today and eager to access the biggest and best deals, this could tip sales in mobile's favour.
+Weekends are typically peak handset days, but with many consumers on the move today and eager to access the biggest and best deals, this could tip sales in mobile's favor.

 French retailers respond to encroachment of Black Friday with launch of French Days

 Black Friday has grown in popularity in France like many other European countries.